memo33/sc4pac/docs/metadata.md

 For other sites, use the available info on the download page or, when supported by the server, use the `Last-Modified` HTTP header of the download URL.
 Shorthand for cURL users: `curl -I -L '<url>'`.

+If none of the above are applicable, use the timestamp from one of the files.

 ### `checksum`

 An optional sha256 checksum can be added for verifying file integrity.